GENOME IN A BOTTLE

-High-confidence small variant and homozygous reference calls are available for NA12878, the Ashkenazim trio, and the Chinese son with respect to GRCh37 and GRCh38 (Zook, et al., bioRxiv 2018).
+High-confidence small variant and homozygous reference calls are available for NA12878, the Ashkenazim trio, and the Chinese son with respect to GRCh37 and GRCh38 (Zook, et al., Nature Biotechnology 2019).
 The latest version of these calls is under the latest directory for each genome on the GIAB FTP.
 Current work in the GIAB Analysis Team is focused on establishing benchmark large indel and structural variant calls, as well as calls in difficult genomic contexts (e.g., difficult-to-map regions, tandem repeats).